Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Future upgrades

 The larger the amplifier, the more important the ground becomes.
+If you are planning a bigger bass setup, make sure the electrical foundation is ready before adding more power.

 Grounding and the Big 3 Upgrade